pshima/consul-snapshot/README.md

 # consul-snapshot

-consul-snapshot is a backup utility for consul (http://consul.io).
+consul-snapshot is a backup utility for Consul (https://www.consul.io).
 This is slightly different than some other utilities out there as this runs as a daemon.
-It also has support for single backups with multiple nodes utilizing consul locking.
+This is intended to run under Nomad (https://www.nomadproject.io).

-consul-snapshot is still in early development and lacks critical features such as restore, use at your own risk.
+WARNING: consul-snapshot is still in early development use at your own risk.
+This is not used in production.

 ## Configuration
 Configuration is done from environment variables.